-Mujeristas Collective was founded by Stephanie P. Aliaga in January 2017, due to the lack of spaces for Latinas to meet and create regarding our identity and culture in the United States.
+Mujeristas Collective was founded by Stephanie P. Aliaga in January 2017, due to a lack of spaces for Latinas to meet and create art that centers on our identities and cultures.
 Mujeristas Collective is inspired by Cuban activist-theologian, Ada Maria Isasi-Díaz's Mujerista Theology.

-The term Mujerista was first coined by Ada Maria Isasi-Díaz.
-Womanism inspired Isasi-Díaz to construct her own experiences where grassroot Latinas can relate by creating the very first mujerista theology.
+The term Mujerista was introduced by Ada Maria Isasi-Díaz.
+Womanism inspired Isasi-Díaz to construct her own experiences where grassroot Latinas can relate by creating the very first Mujerista theology.
 Díaz emphasized that Mujeristas and Euro-American feminist must share the power and “be considered to be just as important as the priorities of the Euro-American feminists."

-This invites all women of color to join the women’s liberation movement.
+This invites all women of color to the global movement for women’s liberation.
 It provides a platform for the voices of Latinas in America that are often overlooked in their homes, work place and church.
-Díaz’s mujerista theology encourages everyone to participate in the struggle for the liberation of Latinas and our communities.
+Díaz’s Mujerista theology encourages everyone to participate in the struggle for the liberation of Latinas and our communities.